Analogues of Morozov Theorem in characteristic p>0: An application: characterisation of the canonical parabolic subgroup of a reductive group

 \subsection{Canonical parabolic subgroup}

-In what follows we use the language of \cite{SGA33}, in particular the theory we refer to is the one of reductive groups over an arbitrary basis.
+In what follows we use the language of \cite{SGA33}.
+In particular the theory we refer to is the one of reductive groups over an arbitrary basis.
 Let us remind the reader of some conventions: a group scheme $G$ over a basis $S$ is reductive if it is affine and smooth over $S$, with connected and reductive fibres (see \cite[XIX, Définition 2.7]{SGA33}).
 A definition of Borel subgroups in this framework can be found in \cite[XXII Exemples 5.2.3.a)]{SGA33}, see also \cite[XXVI Définition 1.1]{SGA33} for a definition of parabolic subgroups.
 A reference for the study of the scheme of automorphisms of a group scheme is \cite[XXIV]{SGA33}.

 Let $k$ be a field and $C$ be a smooth geometrically connected projective $k$-curve.
 In \cite{BEH}, K. A. Behrend defines the notion of the canonical parabolic subgroup of a reductive $C$-group $G$ which is the twisted form of a constant $C$-group $G_0$ (see \cite[Definition 5.6]{BEH}).
+Let $E$ be the associated $G_0$-torsor over $X$ so that $G= ^{E}G_0$.
 The author shows that such a group has a unique canonical parabolic subgroup, denoted by $P_{G}^{\can}$: it is the maximal element (for the inclusion) of the set of parabolic subgroups of $G$ whose degree is the degree of instability of $G$ (see Theorem 7.3 and Definition 4.4 ibid.).
-As a reminder (see Definition 4.1 and Note 4.2 ibid.), the degree of a smooth connected $C$-group is the degree of its Lie algebra seen as a $C$-vector bundle.
+As a reminder (see Definition 4.1 and Note 4.2 ibid.), the degree of a smooth connected $C$-group is the degree of its Lie algebra seen as a vector bundle over $C$.
 The degree of a reductive group is thus always equal to $0$.
-The parabolic subgroup defined by the author generalises that of $G$ as defined by M. Atiyah and R. Bott in \cite[\S 10]{AB} when $k$ is of characteristic $0$.
+This defines a canonical reduction of the structure group of $E$ that generalises that of $G$ as defined by M. Atiyah and R. Bott in \cite[\S 10]{AB} when $k$ is of characteristic $0$ (as explained and showed in \cite{BH}.

 Let us set $U_G^{\can}:= \Rad_U(P_G^{\can})$.
-As mentioned in the introduction, when $p>2 \dim(G)-2$ and under the above assumptions on $G$, Theorem \ref{parab_associé} allows to provide a new proof that the definition of M. Atiyah and R. Bott still make sense in characteristic $p>0$.
-In this framework, the parabolic subgroups obtained respectively by K. A. Behrend in \cite[Theorem 7.3]{BEH} (and that are always defined), and by M. Atiyah and R. Bott in \cite[\S 10]{AB} (that is defined only for $p = 0$ or $p>2 \dim(G)-2$), coincide.
+As mentioned in the introduction, when $p>2 \dim(G)-2$ and under the above assumptions on $G$, Theorem \ref{Morozov_p_sup} allows to provide a new proof that the definition of M. Atiyah and R. Bott still make sense in characteristic $p>0$.
+In this framework, the parabolic subgroups of $G=\prescript{E}{}{G_0}$ obtained respectively by K. A. Behrend in \cite[Theorem 7.3]{BEH} (and that are always defined), and by M. Atiyah and R. Bott in \cite[\S 10]{AB} (that is defined only for $p = 0$ or $p>2 \dim(G)-2$), coincide.
 This is the point of this section.